|

 "Another elf."

-"Not a widowed mother or a small child?"
+"Not a widowed mother or an orphaned child?"

 In spite of himself, Faramir smiled.
 "I will leave it with

-you," he said.
-He knocked back his drink.
+you," he said, and knocked back his drink.
 "The elf's

 name is Vardamir.
 If you have anything to tell me you can reach